Linaro/lava/doc/v2/explain_first_job.rst

 The first job in detail
 #######################

+`Download / view <examples/test-jobs/qemu-pipeline-first-job.yaml>`_ the
+complete first job YAML.

 As the first job, this is a simple emulated test which does not need any extra hardware, it does not use protocols and runs as a single job.
+The elements of the first job are described in detail below.

 .. note:: This kind of test is generally termed ``singlenode``.